Looking to get involved? Join us!

 State Website: https://www.illinoisolympiad.org/

-Ski/Snowboard Club resumes for the 24th year at AUGS.
-The club travels to Wilmot Mountain after school once a week for 3 or 6 sessions beginning the first week of January.
-Students will begin registering for the club in late November.
+Ski/Snowboard Club resumes for the 27th year at AUGS.
+The club travels to Wilmot Mountain after school once a week for 3 or 5 sessions beginning January 16th.
+Students will begin registering for the club in November.

-All of the packages will include the following for each trip:
+All the packages will include the following for each trip:

 Uniting Through Diversity